 What he learned at Farragut is still useful in his professional life today.
 “The way I dress is directly related to Farragut.
 I still shine my shoes, keep a gig line and keep my hair tight.
 I have that ‘early morning wake up and get motivated attitude’ that I learned at Farragut.
 I’m always very grateful for it.”

 Upon graduation, Hajek III received the ranking of Petty Officer Second Class.
 He attended the Citadel for a short time before returning to Florida.
 Through many different paths, he found his way to St. Petersburg Junior College where he met his wife, Karen.
 She motivated him to take school seriously and he finished junior college in 1990 and got his degree in accounting in 1993.
 He and Karen are both CPA’s and started their own business, Hajek and Hajek CPA, in September of 1996.

-It was the tradition and military values instilled in him that made it an easy decision to send his sons, Michael IV ‘15, Matthew ‘17 and Mark ‘20 (non-grad), to Farragut.
+It was the tradition and best boarding school values instilled in him that made it an easy decision to send his sons, Michael IV ‘15, Matthew ‘17 and Mark ‘20 (non-grad), to Farragut.
 Michael IV began attending Farragut in 1st grade, Matthew in 1st grade, and Mark started in PreK.